insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

 General requirements:

-* In the file, each individual line must be a json format record for one image or frame. `Newline-Delimited_JSON <https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON>`_
+* The JSON file must be in `Newline-Delimited_JSON <https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON>`_ format or Pretty-Print Newline-Delimited JSON format
-* For images there should be only 1 line in the file.
-For video files, the number of lines should be equal to the number of frames in the video file.
+* For images there should be only with 1 records.
+For video files, the number of records should be equal to the number of frames in the video file.

 The JSON format: